International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/RulesOfProcedure/rules-of-procedure.md

 ### §2.5 Accreditation
 1. The certification body and the evaluation facility shall demonstrate compliance with the requirements of these procedural rules, in particular their technical suitability, by means of accreditation.
 2. The certification body requires the accreditation of a National Accreditation Body (NAB), that is a member of the International Accreditation Forum (IAF), for certifications according to these procedural rules.
-3. As long as the respective NAB does not have a specific accreditation procedure for the IDS Certification Body, the following accreditations shall be considered accreditations for the Certification Body within the meaning of these Rules of Procedure:
+3. As long as the respective NAB does not have a specific accreditation procedure for the IDS certification body, the following accreditations shall be considered accreditations for the certification body within the meaning of these Rules of Procedure:
   * a.
 Accreditation at the NAB according to ISO/IEC 17065 for IT security (ISO/IEC 15408, ETSI EN 319 401);
   * b.
 Accreditation by NAB according to ISO/IEC 17021 for information security management systems according to ISO/IEC 27001.
 4. The certification body may only carry out certifications in accordance with these procedural rules if a valid accreditation exists.